Netcracker/KubeMarine/documentation/Installation.md

 The `chart_path` parameter specifies the absolute path on local host to the Helm chart.
 The URL link to chart archive is also supported.

+The `values_file` parameter specifies the absolute path on local host to the file with YAML formatted values for the chart that override values from `values.yaml` file from the provided chart.
+This parameter is optional.

 The `values` parameter specifies the YAML formatted values for the chart that override values from `values.yaml` file from the provided chart.
-This parameter is optional.

-The `values_file` parameter specifies the absolute path on local host to the file with YAML formatted values for the chart that override values from `values.yaml` file from the provided chart.
-Alternate for `values`.
+The values from this parameter also override the values from the `values_file` parameter.
 This parameter is optional.

 The `namespace` parameter specifies the cloud namespace where chart should be installed.
 This parameter is optional.